Skip to main content

 Choosing a provider

 • Just need a TFLite file?
-Use compile tflite local for quick local conversion with FP16 quantization — no device or cloud account needed.
+Use compile tflite local for quick local conversion — no device or cloud account needed.
+Pass --fp16 for half-precision.

 • Want INT8-quantized, device-optimized models?
 Use qai-hub for Qualcomm devices, embedl-onnxruntime for ONNX Runtime on your own hardware, or trtexec for TensorRT on NVIDIA GPUs.